theappbusiness/accessibility-guidelines/README.md

 #### Make text easy to understand

-* [Language of page](): In code, identify the language that the content is written in.
-If the page uses several languages, identify the language of each section.
+* [Language of content](): In code, identify the language that the content is written in (English for example).
+If the page uses several languages, identify the language of each part.

 #### Make things appear and behave in consistent, predictable ways